LSDP/Simple-Video-Speed-Controller/README.md

 ## Usage
 1. Click on the Video Speed Controller icon in the Chrome toolbar.
 2. Use the slider or preset buttons to adjust the playback speed of the video on the current webpage.
-3. The playback speed will update in real-time as you adjust the controls.
+3. The playback speed will update in real time as you adjust the controls.

 ## Permissions
 This extension requires the following permissions: